Securities companies raise valuation, Masan Group’s stock price skyrockets

 Many securities companies have predicted that the VN-Index will reach 1,500 points by the end of the year.

-However, investors still have to seek stocks with good growth potential if they want to gain profits.
+However, investors still have to seek potential stocks of Vietnam if they want to gain profits.

-In this context, analysts have recently raised their valuation of many large-cap stocks from such sectors as banking and securities, as well as from large-cap companies in the market.
+In this context, analysts have recently raised their valuation of potential stocks of Vietnam which are many large-cap stocks from such sectors as banking and securities, as well as from large-cap companies in the market.

-A typical example of such companies is MSN.
+A typical example of such companies is Masan stock price (MSN).

-In a report announced on Wednesday, Credit Suisse raised the target price of MSN stocks to VND137,000 ($5.9) per share.
+In a report announced on Wednesday, Credit Suisse raised the target price of Masan Group stock price to VND137,000 ($5.9) per share.

-Viet Capital Securities JSC (VCSC) previously elevated MSN's target price to VND142,500 ($6.1) per share, about 30 percent higher than the market rate on Tuesday.
+Viet Capital Securities JSC (VCSC) previously elevated the target price of Masan Group stock price to VND142,500 ($6.1) per share, about 30 percent higher than the market rate on Tuesday.

-In early July, HSC Securities Company also recommended investors to buy MSN stocks with a target price of VND134,000 ($5.8) apiece based on the positive outlook of its consumer retail activities.
+In early July, HSC Securities Company also recommended investors to buy Masan stocks (MSN) with a target price of VND134,000 ($5.8) apiece based on the positive outlook of its consumer retail activities.

 HSC forecast that net profit growth would increase to 108.9 percent in 2021 and 95 percent in 2022.

-Meanwhile, Mirae Assets Securities hiked MSN’s target price from VND120,000 ($5.2) per share in its January valuation report to VND131,000 ($5.6) per share in another report published on Monday.
+Meanwhile, Mirae Assets Securities hiked Masan stocks’ (MSN) target price from VND120,000 ($5.2) per share in its January valuation report to VND131,000 ($5.6) per share in another report published on Monday.

-At the beginning of the year, Mirae Assets referred to MSN as an ‘awakening giant.’
+At the beginning of the year, Mirae Assets referred to Masan stock (MSN) as an ‘awakening giant.’

-The increase in target price stemmed from the combined valuation of Masan’s five business segments, including consumer goods (MCH), manufacturing and processing of cool meat (MML), high-tech materials (MSR), modern retail (VinCommerce), and financial services based on its relationship with local lender Techcombank.
+The increase in target price of Masan stock stemmed from the combined valuation of Masan’s five business segments, including consumer goods (MCH), manufacturing and processing of cool meat (MML), high-tech materials (MSR), modern retail (VinCommerce), and financial services based on its relationship with local lender Techcombank.

 However, Danny Le, CEO of Masan Group, stated that this does not fully reflect the company’s expectation given this year’s anticipated business results and the growth potential of the offline-to-online integration platform.